History of Bobcat Skid Steers

 A series of trials and errors

-The first machine released under the Melroe name was Melroe Self-Propelled Loader M60, which had four additional skid steer attachments (scoop, fork, snow plow, and sweeper).
+The first machine released under the Melroe name was Melroe Self-Propelled Loader M60, which had four additional skid steer attachments (scoop, fork, snow blade, and sweeper).
 The breakthrough came with the first model with four-wheel drive released in 1960, Melroe M400.
 The change in the number of wheels added to the machine's maneuverability and was the first sign that the equipment could be used for purposes other than on the farm.

 The paramount interest on the market back in 1960 was fertilizer handling, and the M400 gave everyone high hopes.
 Unfortunately, there was one significant drawback - its exposed drive system.
 The mixture of fertilizer and dust quickly damaged the uncovered parts.